browserengineering/book/book/scheduling-and-threading.md

     Time in render on average: 20ms

-Over a total of 100 frames of animation, the browser spent abou 20ms in `render` and aboutt 66ms in `raster_and_draw` per animation frame.
+Over a total of 100 frames of animation, the browser spent abou 20ms in `render` and about 66ms in `raster_and_draw` per animation frame.
 Therefore, moving `raster_and_draw` to a second thread has the potential to reduce total rendering time from 88ms to 66ms by running the two operations in parallel.
 In addition, there would only be a 20ms delay to any other main-thread task that